DanielMateosLab/movy/README.md

 ## TODO

-- Finish the schema definition with its corresponding mocks
+- Add the OMDb api datasource and use it in the resolvers